In This Article

 CEO, Access Business Technologies

 Justin Kirsch has led compliance technology implementations for financial institutions since 1999.
-As CEO of Access Business Technologies, the largest Tier-1 Microsoft Cloud Solution Provider dedicated to financial services, he helps more than 750 banks, credit unions, and mortgage companies transform compliance monitoring from reactive spreadsheet tracking into real-time Power BI dashboards that satisfy examiners and reduce audit preparation time.
+As CEO of Access Business Technologies, the largest Tier-1 Microsoft Cloud Solution Provider dedicated to financial services, he helps more than 750 banks, credit unions, and mortgage companies transform compliance monitoring from reactive spreadsheet tracking into real-time Power BI dashboards backed by Microsoft Purview evidence and the M365 Guardian operating model.